PeacErtemli/COMP109/README.md

 # COMP109
-The java files that I've done in the COMP109 lesson in the first semester of Industrial Engineering at MEF University.
+The Java files that I've done in the COMP109 lesson in the first semester of Industrial Engineering at MEF University.